fsiegrist/devops-bootcamp-09-aws-services/demo-projects/1-deploy-app-on-ec2-manually/README.md

 - Deploy Docker image from private Docker repository on EC2 Instance

 #### Steps to Create and Configure an EC2 Instance on AWS
-**Step 1:** Go to "Services" > "Compute" > "EC2".
+**Step 1:** Login as admin user to the AWS management web console.
+Go to "Services" > "Compute" > "EC2".
 Scroll down to the "Launch instance" section, press the "Launch instance" button and select "Launch instance".
 This leads you to a page where you can configure the new instance.

 **Step2:** Enter a name (e.g. web-server) and the "Add additional tags" link.
 Press the "Add tag" button and enter the key-value-pair "Type" -> "web-server-with-docker".